Serene Funeral Planning

 If you require further information on our data retention policies please email: info@serenefp.co.uk

 You can opt out of future contact from us at any time.
-All of our marketing messages provide an opt out link – please allow up to 48 hours for us to process your opt out request.
-Alternatively you can enter your details by email to info@serenefp.co.uk where your details will be removed from any future marketing campaigns.
+All of our marketing messages provide an opt out link please allow up to 48 hours for us to process your opt out request.
+Alternatively you can make your request by email to info@serenefp.co.uk where your details will be removed from any future marketing campaigns.

 Under the General Data Protection Regulation (GDPR), all individuals have the right to request the deletion or removal of personal data (the right to be forgotten) under the following circumstances: